srijan-paul/srijan-paul.github.io/injuly.in/src/blog/defunct.md

 f(); // 2
 ```

-In such cases, defunctionalization must be preceded by [lambda lifting](https://en.wikipedia.org/wiki/Lambda_lifting)
+In such cases, defunctionalization must be preceded by [lambda lifting](https://en.wikipedia.org/wiki/Lambda_lifting).
-Since that isn't the focus of this post, I'll  just a leave a link to [my PR](https://github.com/pallene-lang/pallene/pull/402) that adds support for mutable captures to the Pallene language.
+But that isn't the focus of this post, so I'll  just a leave a link to [my PR](https://github.com/pallene-lang/pallene/pull/402) that adds support for mutable captures to the Pallene language.

 ## References

 1. [Lightweight higher-kinded polymorphism](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf) – Section 1.2.
 2. [Definitional interpreters for higher-order programming languages](https://surface.syr.edu/cgi/viewcontent.cgi?article=1012&context=lcsmith_other)
 3. [Implementation of closures in Pallene](https://injuly.in/blog/gsoc-2/)